boxyhq/website/careers/2021-08-18-senior-software-engineer.md

 - BoxyHQ is still small - just us 2 founders for now.
 You will be one of the first employees and can drive major parts of the product.
 - Highly competitive salary and stock options.
 - Experienced founders with strong engineering, commercial and open source experience.
 - Engineering team will be involved in product discussions and planning.
-We do it openly via Github.
+We do it openly via GitHub.
 - We encourage and support the team in attending conferences, giving talks, writing blog-posts, and other activities.
 - We believe in constantly iterating and improving; you will get to influence our internal processes as well.